Merzasphor/MWSE/docs/source/lua/type/tes3npc.rst

     The previous object in parent collection's list.

 `race`_ (`tes3race`_)
+    Read-only.
 The race that the NPC uses.

 `reputation`_ (`number`_)
     The actor's base reputation.